Essential info for your family day out

 - Picnics and games are welcome in the paddock or parkland (please not in the formal garden).

-- There are not many ropes and barriers in the house, but please keen an eye on your little ones and ask volunteers what can and can't be sat on, touched and picked up.
-You may be surprised how much can be touched (for example, don't miss having a go on the rocking horse in the nursery!)
+- There are not many ropes and barriers in the house, but please keep an eye on your little ones and ask volunteers what can and can't be sat on, touched and picked up.

 We love to see so many families enjoying the atmosphere and history of Canons Ashby, and want to help you all enjoy yourselves.
 Please do ask a team member if you have any questions and they will do their best to help you.